zane-c/super-tslint/README.md

 }
 ```

-To lint all nested projects run
+And then to lint all nested projects run
 ```bash
 > super-tslint --all
 ```
-could produce the following output
+which could produce the following example output
 ```c
 C:/root/projects/proj-a/file-a.ts:10:16
 ERROR: 10:16            semicolon                Missing semicolon